Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.49).
+- The Diamondbacks have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 63 total home runs at a clip of 1.1 per game (to rank 16th in baseball).

-- Gallen gets the start for the Diamondbacks, his 12th of the season.
-He is 6-2 with a 2.97 ERA and 75 strikeouts in 66 2/3 innings pitched.
+- The Diamondbacks will send Henry (2-1) out to make his seventh start of the season.
+He is 2-1 with a 4.50 ERA and 18 strikeouts through 34 2/3 innings pitched.

-- The righty's last time out was on Wednesday against the Philadelphia Phillies, when he threw 5 2/3 innings, surrendering two earned runs while allowing five hits.
+- His last appearance came in relief on Saturday when the left-hander threw 1 1/3 scoreless innings against the Boston Red Sox while giving up only one hit.

+- The 25-year-old has amassed an ERA of 4.50, with 4.8 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.